PiaSommerauer/PiaSommerauer.github.io/pub.md

 # Publications

 Pia Sommerauer.
+2020, July.
+Why is penguin more similar to polar bear than to sea gull?
+Analyzing conceptual knowledge in distributional models.
+In Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics: Student Research Workshop (pp. 134-142).[paper](https://www.aclweb.org/anthology/2020.acl-srw.18.pdf)

+Pia Sommerauer.
 2020.
 "Review: Cognitive Linguistics - Foundations of Language". *Linguist list*, vol. 27.2006. [paper](https://linguistlist.org/issues/31/31-1021.html)

 Pia Sommerauer, Antske Fokkens, and Piek Vossen.
 2019.
 Towards Interpretable, Data-derived Distributional Semantic Representations for Reasoning: A Dataset of Properties and Concepts.
 In *Proceedings of the Tenth Global Wordnet Conference*.